 Neil Astley's Staying Human anthology: interviews, reviews & poem features

-An in-depth interview with Editor Neil Astley is featured on Write Out Loud's website.
-He was speaking to Greg Freeman about the process of putting anthologies together – Staying Human was four years in the making – and about his aim to bring more new readers to poetry and to widen the range of poetry brought to readers.
+An in-depth interview with Editor Neil Astley was featured on Write Out Loud to mark publication.
+Neil was speaking to Greg Freeman about the process of putting anthologies together – Staying Human was four years in the making – and about his aim to bring more new readers to poetry and to widen the range of poetry brought to readers.

 Read the interview here.